Which Artificial Sweetener is the Safest?

 The short answer?
 They’re all extremely safe.
 Since the introduction of artificial sweeteners as substitutes for sugar, many studies have attempted to link their consumption with an increased risk of cancer and other diseases.
 ‘Reliable’ medical journals have published several; this in the face of hundreds of pre-clinical and clinical trials with evidence that any increased risk of disease was negligible.
 Inevitably, they were found to have published inconclusive results borne out of poor research practices and shoddy statistics7.

 For example, a 1996 study concluded that the rise in brain tumor rates over the past 15 years coincided with the approval of aspartame8.
 The study also fed 320 rats an aspartame diet for 2 years, after which 12 of the rats were found to have developed brain tumors.
 While the media and the general public had a field day over the study – titled ‘Increasing brain tumor rates: is there a link to aspartame?’ – the scientific community was unimpressed.
-It turns out that the authors of the study had confused correlation with causation; multiple other factors could have shown the same trend.
-In addition, later trials involving aspartame-fed rats could not replicate the results of the study.
+It turns out that the authors of the study had fallen victim to confirmation bias, cherry-picking the data to suit their theory.
+Furthermore, later trials involving aspartame-fed rats could not replicate the results of the study.

 In another example, a 2008 study supported by the Sugar Association (who else?) – a trade group in the sugar industry – found that sucralose administered to lab rats affected their intestinal pH and increased the production of cytochrome p450 enzymes involved in metabolism9.
 However, a year later, an expert panel found that the study was deficient in several critical areas and its results could not be considered evidence that sucralose produced adverse effects in the rats10.